Comparison

 offering comparable automatic Autavias (black

-dial with white registers) in the $220 price
+dial with white registers) for a list price of $200.

 It